-I have to be honest – this is my favorite time of the year.
-Not only because I get to see my students celebrate their acceptances, but also because I LOVE to evaluate financial aid award letters.
+I have to be honest – Spring is my favorite time of the year.
+Not only because I get to see students celebrate their acceptances, but also because I LOVE to evaluate financial aid award letters.
 Seriously.

 I wish that colleges were transparent in their award letters, but unfortunately most are not.
-Many of them hide their true costs, leave out important details and call the same things by completely different names.
-Comparing multiple offers leaves many families scratching their heads, and unfortunately leads some to commit to a college that ends up cost far more than they realized.
+Many of them hide their true costs, leave out important details and call things by completely different names.
+Comparing multiple offers leaves many families scratching their heads, and unfortunately leads some to commit to a college that costs more than expected.

-This is why I love to evaluate financial aid letters – I cringe when I hear stories of families sending their child to college only to be reeling from sticker shock several years later.
-College is one of the biggest financial investments someone can make, and I want my clients to be able to make fully informed decisions.
+This is why I love to evaluate financial aid letters – I cringe when I hear stories of families sending their child to college only to be reeling from sticker shock a year later.
+College is one of the biggest financial investments someone can make, and I want my clients to make fully informed decisions.
 It literally gives me a rush to help a family make sense of their awards and costs!

-With that, here are some tips for evaluating your aid offers.
+With that, here are some tips for evaluating your financial aid offers.

 Learn the full cost of attendance (COA)

-Before you even look at how much a college is giving you, figure out exactly how much it will cost to go there.
-Most schools include their COA on the award letters, but unfortunately many will attempt to mask their full price tag by leaving items out.
+Before you even look at how much a college is giving you, figure out EXACTLY how much it will cost to go there.
+Most schools include their COA on the award letters, but unfortunately many will attempt to mask the full price tag by leaving items out.
 The COA should include all of the following:

 - Room and Board